Entomology (ENT)

 Credit arranged

 This course will explore why insects are such efficient disease vectors, how blood feeding evolved, the impact of insects and related arthropods and vector-borne diseases on humans and animals worldwide, and what is being done to combat the resurgence of many of these diseases.
-Offered in spring semester in odd years.
+Typically Offered: Spring (Odd Years).

 Roles and impacts of insects within forest ecosystems.
 Current management techniques of arthropod pests (insects and mites) in natural and managed forest systems.
 Interactions of arthropods with other agents of forest disturbance (fire and fungi).
 Identification of some common arthropod pests of Rocky Mountain forests.

 This course will explore the biology of eukaryotic parasites as they impact human health.
 Topics will include blood, gastrointestinal, and multi-organ parasites.
 The life cycles, clinical importance, global impact, and cutting edge research on these parasites will be reviewed.
-Offered in spring semester in even years.
+Typically Offered: Spring (Even Years).

 Credit arranged